Hozukii/linked-blog-starter-md/School/TOK/TOK Essay/Essay draft.md

 Humanity fears the unknown but that feeling is often overshadowed by our curiosity and fascination for the unknown.
-Wonder is defined as
+Wonder is defined as the feeling of amazement or admiration caused by seeing or witnessing something beautiful, unexpected, captivating, and inexplicable.
+Without our sense wonder, our drive for new knowledge would cease to exist.